Fix: C Drive Filling Up by itself on Windows 10/11

 Opening TreeSize

-3. Select the C drive for analysis.
+3. Analyze the C drive by selecting it.

 Scanning C Drive with TreeSize